SeabookChen/seabookchen.net/_posts/2013-11-17-run-selenium-webdriver-ui-tests-against-jekyll-site-on-travis-ci.md

 alias: [/2013/11/17/]
 js_utils: toc
 ---
-Imagine there is a Jekyll site repository which has some [Selenium WebDriver][Selenium WebDriver] UI tests written with BDD framework [Cucumber][Cucumber] inside.
+Imagine there is a Jekyll site's repository which has some [Selenium WebDriver][Selenium WebDriver] UI tests written with BDD framework [Cucumber][Cucumber] inside.
 After each commit, one may find it beneficial to run those tests on [Travis CI][Travis CI] against the Jekyll site in that particular commit, as part of the continuous integration process.